Autonomous Vehicles Competitor Analysis: Carmakers, Suppliers & Start-ups

 What’s more, the development of apps for in-vehicle infotainment faces challenges of scalability.

-3 reasons why China can win the Autonomous Driving race
+3 reasons why China can win the Autonomous Vehicles race

-How regulation, innovation and consumer demand affect adoption?
+How do regulation, innovation and consumer demand affect the adoption of autonomous vehicles?

 Auto2x assesses that China will take over global leadership in Level 2-Autonomous Driving in 2025 with 1.70 million cars equipped with Traffic Jam Assist and Cruise Assist, ahead of Europe and the USA.